withastro/roadmap/proposals/0030-core-image-story.md

 Certain parts can be hard to fully E2E tests, such as "Was this image really generated with a quality of 47?", nonetheless, we can test that we at least provided the correct parameters down the chain.

-Overall, I do not expect this feature to be particularly hard, as the `@astrojs/image` testing suite has already proven to work correctly.
+Overall, I do not expect this feature to be particularly hard to test, as the `@astrojs/image` testing suite has already proven to work correctly.

 # Drawbacks